open-source-labs/dbSpy/README.md

 ---
 ### dbSpy v7.0 updates

--UI is now full widescreen with a drop down menu to allow for more workspace.
+- Full widescreen UI with a dropdown menu for more workspace
--The Save, Load, and Delete features now take filename, and can save schema, and data.
+- Enhanced Save, Load, and Delete features that support filenames for saving schema and data
--Deleting certain elements in tables now locates, and also properly delete depedent elements on other tables -Implemented an algorithm to highlight all edges connected to currently selected table -Fixed several Issues where certain Elements would not be deleted from a connected database -Fixed several Issues with show Data terminating react flow -Fixed several Issues with Edges being rendered too many times, and not deleted

-### Use Cases
+- Proper deletion of dependent elements across tables
+- Algorithm to highlight edges connected to the selected table
+- Fixed rendering and deletion issues with elements

-- Connecting to an existing remote PostgreSQL, MySQL, MicroSoftSQL, OracleSQL databases
+- Support for connecting to remote databases (PostgreSQL, MySQL, Microsoft SQL, Oracle SQL)
-  - Renders an ER diagram for SCHEMA and DATA of the existing database and provides an interface for users to both modify existing tables and create new tables.
-A log of changes is stored, and at any point, the user can generate a query containing the changes, such that they are reflected in the existing database.
-- Uploading your database's SQL file
-  - Renders an ER diagram for the provided SQL file (db dump) and provides an interface for a user to both modify existing tables and create new tables.
-Changes are converted into the corresponding queries, which the user can view and execute on their own database outside of dbSpy.
-- Seamlessly visualize relational databases (both SCHEMA and DATA)
-  - After connecting database tables with one another, users are able to render the relationship connections of individual tables by clicking on the tables.
+- Ability to upload SQL files and render ER diagrams for the provided SQL dump
+- Interface for modifying tables and creating new ones, with changes reflected in the database via generated queries
-- Creating a database + ER diagram from scratch
+- Canvas to create databases and ER diagrams from scratch.
-  - Provides a canvas for users to create a database by using ER diagrams, thus creating a blueprint for engineering database structures.

 ---